 From Munich to Chicago and beyond.

 Grell’s connection to other prominent European trained and successful artists’ travels far beyond Chicago.
 The main group from the American Artists’ Club in Munich relocated to Chicago after America’s involvement in the war became a reality.
 The American Artists’ Club was organized by William Merritt Chase in 1873-74 with founding members including Frank Duveneck and J. Frank Currier.
-By 1912 the club included such prominent figures as Carl Bohnen, Richard Fayerweather Babcock, Victor Higgins, Walter Ufer and young good friends E. Martin Hennings and Louis Grell.
+By 1912 the club included such prominent figures as Carl Bohnen, Eugene Savage, Richard Fayerweather Babcock, Victor Higgins, Walter Ufer and young good friends E. Martin Hennings and Louis Grell.
 The club met regularly at Cafe Glasl.

 By September 1916, Grell was living in studio number 14 at Tree Studios with E. Martin Hennings and sent a postcard to his sister proclaiming that he was a ‘main’ instructor at the Chicago Academy of Fine Arts and had a number or scholars under him.
 Grell was rooming with Hennings who had arrived before Grell and joined fellow Munich art club members Higgins and Ufer already in Chicago continuing to exhibit together throughout Chicago as they did in Europe.
 In 1922, Hennings and his later wife Helen would join Grell and Friedl during their wedding day celebration at Tree Studios.
 Hennings may very well have been Grell’s best man given there close longterm friendship.